truemagic-coder/nemo-agent/README.md

 * Writes Python code based on task descriptions
 * Executes development tasks using AI-generated commands
 * Utilizes the `mistral-nemo`, `OpenAI`, or `Claude` language models for intelligent code generation
-* Ability to import reference documents to guide the AI solution implementation
+* Ability to importation of reference documents to guide the AI solution implementation
+* Allows the importation of existing code projects in multiple languages to serve as a reference for the task
+* Enables the importation of csv data files to populate databases or graphs
 * Implements best practices in Python development automatically
 * Writes and runs passing tests using `pytest` up to 80%+ test coverage
 * Automatically fixes and styles code using `pylint` up to 7+/10